Microservices, Function-as-a-Service and the future where all applications will run on the Cloud

 This week we interviewed the developer Michael Hausenblas.
 He works at Mesosphere, a pre-IPO start-up based out of San Francisco, CA, and initiator of DC/OS (Datacenter Operating System), a distributed OS that uses Apache Mesos as its kernel.

-– Michael, you wrote an interesting post about user space virtualisation.
-In which context is it useful to apply virtualisation user space (for example docker)?
+– Michael, you wrote an interesting post about user space virtualization.
+In which context is it useful to apply virtualization user space (for example docker)?